Outdoor Culture And Activities In London: Where To Find Theatre, Films And Live Music Al Fresco This Summer

 Opera Holland Park has its own pop-up venue.
 Image: Ali Wright

 For a couple of months each summer, a temporary canopied auditorium pops up in Holland Park, festooned with all manner of lighting and sound gear.
-It acts as the base for Opera Holland Park, a performing arts charity which works in schools, care homes and the like throughout the year, but really comes into its own for its summer festival.
-Both classic and newer shows are performed — the summer 2024 season include a double dose of Puccini (Tosca, and Edgar), Handel's Acis and Galatea, The Barber of Seville, and performances by the Royal Ballet School.
+It acts as the base for Opera Holland Park, a performing arts charity which works in schools, care homes and the like throughout the year, but comes into its own for its summer festival.
+Both classic and newer shows are performed — the summer 2025 season includes Wagner's The Flying Dutchman, Gilbert and Sullivan double bill Trial By Jury/ A Matter of Misconduct!, Verdi's La traviata, and performances by the Royal Ballet School, among other productions, including one-off performances.
+Younger music fans can get in on the action with Winnie the Pooh's Songbook (19-20 July).
 There are even free lunchtime recitals on selected Fridays, taking place on the steps in Holland Park and open to anyone.

 Technically, it's a covered venue, although the canopy does have open sides, so we're calling it al fresco.
 There's no dress code but organisers recommend layers in case it gets chilly.